zeromq/pyzmq/README.md

 ## Building and installation

-For more detail on building pyzmq, see [our Wiki](https://github.com/zeromq/pyzmq/wiki).
+For more detail on building pyzmq, see [our Wiki](https://github.com/zeromq/pyzmq/wiki/Building-and-Installing-PyZMQ).

-We build eggs for OS X and Windows, so we generally recommend that those platforms use `easy_install pyzmq`, but `pip install pyzmq` should work on most platforms as well.
+We build eggs and wheels for OS X and Windows, so you can get a binary on those platforms with either:

+    easy_install pyzmq

+or

+    pip install --use-wheel pyzmq

+But compiling from source with `pip install pyzmq` should work in most environments.

-To build pyzmq from the git repo requires Cython.
+To build pyzmq from the git repo (including release tags) requires Cython.